 What Is Meditation?

 In recent years, the topic of meditation has received overwhelming popularity, with the focus of being aware and living in the present moment.
 The practice itself has received millions of followers, giving birth to a wide range of therapies and courses outlining the benefits and techniques.
 It has also been adopted in the workplace setting, by professional sports teams, and military units to manage stress and enhance performance.
-Numerous studies indicate that meditation can help reduce stress, manage anxiety and depression, and improve memory and attention.
+Numerous studies indicate that meditating can help reduce stress, manage anxiety and depression, and improve memory and attention.
 With the abundance of positive effects, mindfulness and meditation have even been prescribed by medical specialists in place of anti-depressants and other medications.

 Meditation has become more popular, receiving millions of followers throughout the world.

 Meditation is more than just sitting in silence and chanting a few mantras.
 It does not involve getting rid of all thoughts and feelings, numbing and clearing our minds of chatter.
-Instead, meditation is about learning to manage thoughts and feelings and observing them as they enter and leave our minds.
+Instead, meditating is about learning to manage thoughts and feelings and observing them as they enter and leave our minds.
 The aim is to sit in the present moment fully engaged, cultivating awareness and compassion.
 Arguably, it is a skill that is learned and trained, only getting better overtime with practice and consistency.
 With meditation, we are teaching our minds to be more open, thinking with more clarity, awareness, and zero judgement.
 Although the concept seems quite loose and abstract, the benefits are staggering, especially how meditation affects the brain.

 The Mental, Physical and Emotional Benefits